AnaraB/portfolio/README.md

 ## Description

-A portfolio site using React.js Single Page Application to showcase the projects that I have done in this bootcamp.
+A portfolio site using React.js Single Page Application to showcase the projects that I have done in edX Boot Camp and IT Career Switch.

 ## Usage

 - This website has about me, projects, contact, and skills sections.
-- A brief explanation of my professional experience on About Me page.
+- A brief explanation of my professional experience on Skills page.
 - Users can see my works on Projects page.
 - Users also can send a message on Contact me.
 - Displaying my skills on Skills page.
 Users are be able to download a PDF version of my CV and contact me via Linkedin or GitHub link provided.